 Offer moist foods or flavour the water (eg. with broths or tuna juice) to increase water intake.
 In some cases subcutaneous fluids (given under the skin) can be administered at home.

 - Diet.
 We will often start your cat on a special kidney diet (low in phosphorus and protein-restricted).
 These diets produce fewer waste products, and therefore give the kidney less work to do.
-There are several commercial forms of these diets available in both canned and dry (biscuit) forms such as Royal Canine Feline Renal Diet (wet), Royal Canine Renal Diet (dry).
+There are several commercial forms of these diets available in both canned and dry (biscuit) forms such as Hills Science Diet Prescription k/d wet and dry.
 Alternatively, recipes are available for homemade diets, but the commercial diets are usually preferable.

 The most important thing is to keep your cat eating.
 Kidney diets are not always immediately acceptable to all cats.
 There are lots of tricks you can try to get your cat to eat the prescribed diet.